Ladybug Facts for Kids (Spots, Life Cycle, and Good Luck!)

 Renée DeVincent • April 28, 2025

-Ladybugs have a way of catching our attention.
+Ladybugs have a way of catching our attention, and some consider it a sign of good luck.
 When one lands nearby, it’s a small reminder of how interesting and important even the tiniest creatures can be.
-Let’s take a closer look at these colorful beetles and the important role they play in our backyards.
+Let’s take a closer look at these colorful beetles with more ladybug facts for kids.
+Their spots, life cycle, and the important role they play in our backyards.

 • When scared, ladybugs ooze a stinky yellow goo from their legs to keep predators away.